MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming-csharp.md

         }
     ```

-1. To disable streaming ingestion on your cluster, execute the following code:
+1. To disable streaming ingestion on your cluster, run the following code:

     ```csharp
         var tenantId = "xxxxxxxx-xxxxx-xxxx-xxxx-xxxxxxxxx";//Directory (tenant) ID